NNPDF/nnpdf/validphys2/docs/guide.md

 state of the program can be considered broken and it’s OK to make it fail completely.

-There is an API for early checks in reportengine.
+There is an API for early checks in `reportengine`.
 We would write something like:

 ```python